 You can read about and search for the best camera backpacks reviews here on Amazon.

-Amazon has a great return policy, but even if you don't buy a backpack there, it is great resource.
+Amazon has a great return policy, but even if you don't buy a backpack there, it is great resource for finding out the issues that other photographers are having with their camera backpacks.